 Are you experiencing supply chain issues that impact your ability to produce?

-- 63 percent of Industrial manufacturers have no issues, an improvement from 41 percent two weeks ago.
+- 53 percent of industrial manufacturers have no issues, a 9 percent decrease from two weeks ago.

-- 50% of respondents have no issues and 50% have minimal issues with their supply chain, which is an improvement from last week.
+- 44% of respondents have no issues and 56% have minimal issues with their supply chain, which is worse than the last pulse survey.

 In terms of future staff planning (next 6-12 months), we are...

-- The industrial industry processors are primarily looking to maintain staffing levels.
+- The industrial industry processors are primarily looking to maintain staffing levels at 63 percent, down from two weeks ago (76%).

-- 17% are looking to reduce staff compared and 22% are looking to add staff.
+- Only 10% are looking to reduce staff and 26% are looking to add staff.

-- Fewer companies are looking to maintain staffing levels with only 53% reported this week.
+- Slightly more companies are looking to maintain staffing levels with 52% reported this week.

-- 50 percent of executives report they are either looking to add staff, a huge improvement from 22% two weeks ago.
+- 78 percent of executives report they are either looking to add staff.

 How are you forecasting revenue through the end of 2020?

 While the industry is changing rapidly, executives were asked how they are currently forecasting revenue through the end of 2020.
 Each week, this data changes slightly as processors get a better lens through which to view the rest of the year.
-Forecasts improved from two weeks ago, as 95% revenue forecasters increased by 6% and 50% or less decreased.
+Forecasts worsened from two weeks ago, as 95% revenue forecasters decreased by another 5%.
+However, 50% and less than 50% also decreased.
+The industry overall seems to be moving toward a settling point at 75% of the 2020 forecast.

-- No automotive companies report they forecast revenue at 95%+ of their original 2020 forecast.
+- 7% of automotive companies report they forecast revenue at 95%+ of their original 2020 forecast, a large decrease from the previous pulse survey (24%).

-- 83% of companies serving automotive are forecasting revenue through the end of 2020 at about 75%+ of the 2020 forecast, an increase from two weeks ago.
+- 74% of companies serving automotive are forecasting revenue through the end of 2020 at about 75%+ of the 2020 forecast.

 - At forecasting through the end of 2020: